* Poor jobs data reawakens chance of rate cut

 "I'd be using that technical rally as a chance to sell.
 It does not look good," he said.

-That has nurtured hopes that Friday's non-farm payroll number - which shocked markets with a reading well below forecasts - was an anomaly and did not signal the economy had lost steam at the end of last year.
+The U.S. dollar itself was up after data this week held out hope that Friday's non-farm payroll data - which shocked markets with a reading well below forecasts - was an anomaly and did not signal the economy had lost steam at the end of last year.

 "A strong inflation print may encourage the Federal Open Market Committee to take a more aggressive approach in normalising monetary policy as the central bank sees a more robust recovery in 2014," said David Song, analyst at DailyFX.

-The dollar slipped 0.1 percent against the Canadian dollar to C$1.0925, but was not far off a four-year high of C$1.0992 hit on Wednesday.
+The dollar index was up 0.1 percent at 81.078 back to the highs seen last Friday.
+The dollar continued its strength against the Canadian dollar, rising 0.1 percent to C$1.0946 , near a four-year high of C$1.0992 hit on Wednesday.

-Also helping the U.S. dollar, Chicago Fed President Charles Evans, an outspoken dove, said he backed a continued wind-down of Fed stimulus and could even see bigger cuts to the programme if the economy strengthens.
+Also helping the U.S. dollar, one of the Federal Reserve's most outspoken doves, Chicago Fed President Charles Evans, said he backed a continued wind-down of the Fed's bond-buying programme and could even see bigger cuts to the programme if the economy strengthens.